tendermint/spec/rfc/001-block-retention.md

 ### Positive

-* Application-specified minimum block retention allows the application to take all relevant factors into account and prevent necessary blocks from being accidentally removed.
+* Application-specified block retention allows the application to take all relevant factors into account and prevent necessary blocks from being accidentally removed.

 * Node operators can independently decide whether they want to provide complete block histories (if local configuration for this is provided) and snapshots.

-* Provided state sync backfills, minimum block retention will be invariant and deterministic across all nodes, allowing for deterministic state machine access to this data.

 ### Negative